CodingNomads/articles/environment-variables/environment-variables.md

 <h2 id="using-environment-variables-in-bash">Using Environment Variables In Bash</h2>

-[Environment variables](https://en.wikipedia.org/wiki/Environment_variable) are dynamic-named values, which you can access from anywhere in your current environment.
+<a href='https://en.wikipedia.org/wiki/Environment_variable' target='_blank'>Environment variables</a> are dynamic-named values, which you can access from anywhere in your current environment.
 They can help you make running your scripts more user-friendly and secure, and are shared across all applications in your current environment.

 In UNIX systems, the most famous one of them is <a href="https://en.wikipedia.org/wiki/PATH_(variable)" target="_blank">$PATH</a>, which specifies file paths where your system looks for executable files.